flowchart TD

 - If \(g = 1\), the variance is preserved and signal magnitude stays stable across layers.

 The same geometric law governs the backward pass.
 Gradients propagate through the transposes of the weight matrices, so the gradient variance scales as a product of per layer gains involving the fan out.
 When that product departs from one, gradients explode or vanish on the backward pass, which is the direct cause of stalled or unstable training in deep stacks.
+The forward and backward conditions are distinct, and a single weight scale cannot satisfy both unless fan in equals fan out, which motivates the compromise in the next subsection.

 204.3.3 3.3 The Variance Preserving Prescription